Absolution Gap: 2727

 Rashmika Els, a 17-year-old girl, leaves her home on Hela to search for her long-lost brother Harbin, who left to join the Cathedrals years before.
 The Cathedrals were set up by Quaiche after the 2615 timeline and constantly move across Hela (making use of various propulsion systems, such as legs and tracks) to "observe" Haldora and its disappearances (known as "vanishings").
 It uses special indoctrinal viruses to maintain religious faith amongst its supporters, although certain areas, such as Rashmika's town, are exempt.
 She joins one of the caravans, a massive vehicle composed of several smaller units, to get to the "Permanent Way", where the cathedrals can be found.
 She has the ability to tell whenever people are lying to her, which makes Quaiche very interested in her.
 He uses false evidence to convince Rashmika that Harbin has become a supporter of the church.
 In fact he is dead.
 She arrives at Quaiche's Cathedral and begins working for him.

 In the Cathedral she suffers nightmares about a race called the "Shadows", who exist in a parallel Brane to our own.
-Their universe has been consumed by a rogue terraforming agent and they are trying to join Rashmika's.
-They had showed the Scuttlers, the long-extinct inhabitants of Hela, how to build a machine that could bring them across.
-In return they would destroy the Inhibitors.
+Their universe has been consumed by a rogue terraforming agent, and they are trying to join Rashmika's.
+They had shown the Scuttlers, the long-extinct inhabitants of Hela, how to build a machine that could bring them across.
+In return, they would destroy the Inhibitors.
 However, the Inhibitors allegedly destroyed the Scuttlers first.